 When kiddo is sick you’ll do anything to make them feel better.
-One mom swears by this potato trick during cold and flu season.
-But does it actually work?
+But do so-called “folk remedies” actually work?

 According to Healthline, putting onions in your socks is an old folk remedy for kicking the common cold or flu to the curb.
 While it might smell awful, the reasoning behind this trick comes from several different sources.
 In the 14th century, people believed onions could ward off the Black Plague.